nasa-fornax/fornax-demo-notebooks/light_curves/scale_up.md

 +++

-This example shows how to launch a large-scale run using the bash script, monitor its performance, and diagnose a problem (out of RAM).
+This example shows how to launch a large-scale collection of light curves using the bash script, monitor its performance, and diagnose a problem (out of RAM).
 This run collects light curves for 500,000 SDSS objects and takes several hours to complete, but is not actually executed here.
 Instead, we show the bash commands and then look at logs that were generated by running the commands on 2024/03/01.
+If executed, the run is expected to require at least 2 CPUs and 100G RAM.

 +++